Assessment

 Try This Today

-- Sit in a chair, get comfortable, close your eyes.
+- Sit in a chair, get comfortable and close your eyes.

 - Picture yourself putting the work in to accomplish your goal.
 Make the images as vivid as you can.
-Focus on the sights, sounds and details around you.
+Focus on the sights, sounds and details.

-- If doubts creep in, reframe your thoughts with positive ones.
+- If doubts creep in, reframe your thoughts with a positive lens.
 Replace “I won’t be able to get this done” with “I can do this!”
+Do the exercise for about five minutes and repeat it daily, if possible.

 Why

 Visualizing the steps needed to reach a goal may help you succeed.
-A study published in 1998 in American Psychologist about mental simulation — envisioning where you want to go — suggests that rehearsing the steps needed to reach the goal is more productive than simply imagining the final outcome.
-Researchers divided university students before an exam into three groups: Some were told to visualize where and when they would study to earn an A, and to hold these pictures in their minds.
-Others only pictured their ideal outcome: the grade of A. The third group of students simply tracked how many hours they studied.
+A landmark study published in 1998 in American Psychologist about mental simulation — envisioning where you want to go — suggested that rehearsing the steps needed to reach the goal is more productive than simply imagining the final outcome.
+For the study, researchers divided university students into three groups before an exam: One group was told to visualize where and when they would study to earn an A and to hold those pictures in their minds, another group only pictured their ideal outcomes (an A), and the third group simply tracked how many hours they studied.
 The process-visualization group ended up studying more and earning higher grades.

 More From Staying Sharp